Are pastors required to give a tithe or give?

-(b) If, indeed [the noun, diakonos, does not appear in Acts 6, only the verb form] Acts 6 describes the process of appointing deacons, note that it does not occur until it becomes evident that they are required (as circumstances demanded in Jerusalem).
-Thus, I’m not so sure that deacons need to be appointed until it becomes evident that they are essential.
+(b) If, indeed, Acts 6 describes the process of appointing deacons (the noun diakonos does not appear in Acts 6, only the verb form), note that it does not occur until it becomes evident that they are required (as circumstances demanded in Jerusalem).
+Thus, I’m not so sure deacons need to be appointed until it becomes evident that they are essential.

 (5) My current understanding of the qualifications for elders would allow for a single man to be an elder.
 (I think I’ve held this point of view consistently.)
-The ideal would be for a church to have a plurality of elders, and were there to be but one qualified elder this (ideal of plurality) should be the goal toward which he and the church strives.
-Indeed, if that one elder is a “team player” he will consult others in the body of believers, seeking their evaluation and assessment of where the church stands (and even of how he — the one elder — is doing).
-I believe it is far better to have one elder who is broadly “recognized” as such by the body, than to have a plurality of men whose qualifications are questionable.
-Incidentally, we should remember that both Paul and Barnabas were single men (1 Corinthians 9:1ff.).
-[I realize that some have conjectured that Paul was – at least at one time – a married man, but I don’t find that argument very compelling.]
+The ideal would be for a church to have a plurality of elders, and were there to be but one qualified elder, this ideal of plurality should be the goal toward which he and the church strive.
+Indeed, if that one elder is a “team player” he will consult others in the body of believers, seeking their evaluation and assessment of where the church stands (and even of how he, the one elder, is doing).
+I believe it is far better to have one elder who is broadly “recognized” as such by the body than to have a plurality of men whose qualifications are questionable.
+Incidentally, we should remember that both Paul and Barnabas were single men (1 Corinthians 9:1ff).
+(I realize some have conjectured that Paul was—at least at one time—a married man, but I don’t find that argument very compelling.)

 Is there a correct way to address an elder who is no longer effective?